jimmo/ncss-embedded/chapters/10-bitbot.md

 1. Speed Control
     * Now that the bit:bot works, let's play around with the motors and speed controls a bit.
 First let's try making the bit:bot drive in a straight line.
 Does it work when both motors are set to the same power?
 Why or why not?
 Can you find some values that do make it move in a straight line?
 Write a function that makes the bit:bot drive forward with these speed values, it will be useful later on.
     * Write a three functions that make the bit:bot turn 90-degrees clockwise, 90-degrees counter-clockwise and 180-degrees around.
     * Write a program that uses the previous functions you wrote and makes the bit:bot drive forwards for one second, spin around, and drive back to where it started.
 Did it work as you expected?
+What about if you upload the same code with no modifications to abother bit:bot.
 2. Make your bit:bot detect when it's driven into a "garage" and stop automatically. i.e. the ambient light decreases
 3. Make a simple radio-controlled car using the micro:bit radio and two micro:bits.
 When a button is pressed on the controller, toggle between two modes:
     * Driving forward at 100% speed.